aboueim/NeuralNet/README.md

 ### Compiling, Training, and Evaluating the Model

  * How many neurons, layers, and activation functions did you select for your neural network model, and why?
    - As was instructed, in the base model I entered a single input layer (all features), two hidden layers (first layer: 80 neurons" and the second layer: 30 neurons), and one output layer (target).
+I followed the general rule of thumb to select the number of neurons: the number of neurons to be two to three times of the number of features (in out case, 41 input features after encoding); the number of hidden neurons should be between the size of the input layer and the size of the output layer

  * Were you able to achieve the target model performance?
    - The base model achieved an accuracy of **72.69%** which was close to the specified 75% accuracy limit.